Karlos-Eduardo-Mrqs/Bulletin_Project/README.md

-# Projeto_Conclusao_De_Curso
+# Bulletin_Project
 Projeto realizado no ano de 2023.
 Ano de encerramento de curso onde fui responsável pelo gerenciamento e administração do Projeto.
-O sistema foi chamado de Autumn desenvolvido pela equipe Oregon .
-Onde seu nome traduzindo para a lingua portuguesa "Outono" , relembrando o classico e referenciando a estação do ano em Oregon.
-Seu objetivo é auxiliar a educação com uma tecnologia simples de se usar.
+The system called Autumn developed for organization Oregon;where your name in portuguese brasil is "Outono", remember one classic and references a season in Oregon.
+Your mission is auxiliary a education with simple technology for use.